Slowika/al-folio/_pages/about.md

 I received my MSc at the University of Edinburgh where I worked with the [BayesWatch group](https://www.bayeswatch.com) on relational reasoning with neural networks.
 I also hold a BSc degree in Computer Science from the Jagiellonian University.
 In my final year I was investigating extreme learning machines under supervision of [Wojciech Czarnecki](http://wojciechczarnecki.com) (currently at DeepMind).

+In the meantime, I had a chance to intern in data science at IBM, Architech and Barclays UK.

 <p style="font-size:10px;"> Contact: agnieszka [dot] slowik [at] cl [dot] cam [dot] ac [dot] uk </p>